-Scotland v Venezuela Women
+Scots beat Venezuela despite Castellanos stunner

 Booking

-Raiderlin Carrasco (Venezuela Women) is shown the yellow card for hand ball.
+Kirsty Hanson (Scotland) is shown the yellow card for a bad foul.

 Post update